Author: admin

 “ My army buddy is a masculine man, tall and handsome, full of attraction.
 I have seen women show interest before he said a word.
 When the man starts a conversation, the woman is sold right away.
 And not just any woman, but a smart and beautiful older woman.
 When my army buddy has sex, it’s not an experiment.
 He hasn’t taken anyone’s virginity and he never cheated on his partner.

 In the army, he took care of the others, including me.
 He told clever stories.
-He’s smart, but not in the way people with university education are smart.
+He’s smart, but not in the way people with a university education are smart.
 My army buddy knows the practical stuff; he can make and repair all sorts of things.
 He has leadership qualities, reasoning, and problem-solving abilities.
 I’ve never met anyone like him before.

 With my army buddy, what matters is what I want to be.
 Other people’s attitudes depend on how we appear in their eyes.
 Theo Fleury, the best man ever to play for the Calgary Flames, has ruined two marriages, his finances, and his health.
 Ice hockey is the only thing he has.
 And he doesn’t really have that anymore.
 Theo has won the Stanley Cup, led the player statistics, and broken NHL records.
 He’s a beloved player that I will appreciate forever.”